102 marathons in 102 days: Amputee’s unofficial world record - NewsBreak

 “I’m just happy that I made it — I can’t believe it,” she said.
 “The best thing was the incredible support I’ve received from people around the world who’ve reached out, telling me how this has inspired them to push themselves.”

-Hunt-Broersma began her quest on Jan.
-17, covering the classic 26.2-mile (42.2-kilometer) marathon distance on a loop course near her home in Gilbert, Arizona, or on a treadmill indoors.
+Hunt-Broersma, 46, began her quest on Jan.
+17, covering the classic 26.2-mile (42.2-kilometer) marathon distance on a loop course laid out near her home in Gilbert, Arizona, or on a treadmill indoors.
 Since then, it’s been “rinse and repeat” every day for the South Africa native, who lost her left leg below the knee to a rare cancer and runs on a carbon-fiber prosthesis.

 Her original goal was to run 100 marathons in 100 days so she’d beat the record of 95 set in 2020 by Alyssa Amos Clark, a nondisabled runner from Bennington, Vermont, who took it on as a pandemic coping strategy.
 But earlier this month, after nondisabled British runner Kate Jayden unofficially broke Clark’s record with 101 marathons in 101 days, Hunt-Broersma realized she’d need to run at least 102.